Live From EuropeSaturday, July 4

 Το περιβαλλοντικό δράμα, οι Πολεοδομίες και οι ευθύνες Θα θελα να ξέρω αν υπάρχει έστω ένας ενήλικος Ελληνας που να διάβασε για το σκάνδαλο στις Πολεοδομίες και να ξαφνιάστηκε πραγματικά με το κύκλωμα διαφθοράς που αποκαλύπτεται σε μια δικογραφία 700 σελίδων, μετά από συστηματική έρευνα της ΕΛ.ΑΣ., και συγκεκριμένα του νεοσύστατου τμήματός της, αλλά ασφαλώς με επιτυχίες, του αποκαλούμενου «ελληνικού FBI»

-protothema · about 3 hours ago
+protothema · 20 days ago

 Live From Europe